kartiks98/Simple-Quiz-using-JavaScript-with-arrays-objects-variables-/README.md

 Wrong answer will deduct -1.

-3 Incorrect answers will end the quiz and will output your previous score.Click OK to proceed.
+3 Incorrect answers will end the quiz and will output your previous score.

+Click OK to proceed.

 Click CANCEL to exit the quiz.